Delta Module 1

 On the part time courses (one starting each September and one starting each March) a few people on each course attend the ITI offices for 4.5 hours of input sessions a week for 10 weeks.
 Most people on the course though are working fully on line and have access to the input materials on the day the sessions are held (as guided discovery tasks and video) and other aspects of the course (projects and exam practice) are exactly the same whether you come to the face-to-face elements or are fully on line.
 Everyone works together on the projects.
 How much study time you will need will depend on your background knowledge, but it is likely to be a minimum of 10-15 hours a week.
 The on line Moodle room we enroll you in stays open indefinitely and you can continue to use it for further self study (or to catch up with any tasks or activities you missed) until you have passed the exam.

-The exam is always in the morning on the first Wednesday in December and the first Wednesday in June (note that this may clash with holidays in some countries in June 2019 - you may need to forward plan to do it on a different exam day or in a different country, though we do plan to run it at our office in spite of this, so it is worth talking to local centres before you decide) .
+The exam is always in the morning on the first Wednesday in December and the first Wednesday in June (note that this is different only in June 2019 when it will be on Monday June 3rd) .
 You will need to be able to get to an exam centre to do it.
 If you are based outside Istanbul you should look for your nearest exam centre on the cambridgeenglish.org web site where they have an exam centre search box.
 Because we are a distance centre you can do the exam at any Cambridge exam centre (you are not restricted to M1 centres).
 We will help you through the entry process with the centre you choose.
 We enter you as a distance candidate but they will also charge a local invigilation fee.
 You do not have to enter the exam in the session immediately following your course.
 You can choose to take more time to prepare if you wish.
 When you do decide to enter you will be asked to pay an entry fee to Cambridge English and this is non-refundable (so if you have to enter the exam again you will need to pay the entry fee again).
 You can read more about how the course works and the thinking behind it in chapter 9 of this British Council teaching publication on Blended Learning.